Our Clinical Trials

 ‘For those on antibiotics’ supports gut health in those on antibiotics.3

 Here we summarise one of the numerous clinical trials on OptiBac Probiotics 'For those on antibiotics'.
-Details of other trials on this product can be found here.
+You can read more about other trials on a strain contained in this product here.

 244 participants aged 0-17 years with acute respiratory, urinary, or digestive problems were randomly split into two groups.
 117 participants were given antibiotic therapy with ‘For those on antibiotics’ and 127 took antibiotic therapy alone.